khunspoonzi/pyob/README.md

 # pyob
-A Python library for supercharged object-interface management
+A high-level runtime object manager for Python 3 and above.